dustinpfister/node-js-core-examples/demos/8/filesystem-write-file/README.md

 ## filesystem-write-file

-Demo if the fs.writeFile method
+Demo of the fs.writeFile method